 The church in Żarczyn was erected at the end of the 13th century.
 In the nineteenth century a tower was added to it.
 During World War II it was destroyed and rebuilt only in 1977-1979.

 The church was erected as a building on a rectangular plan with blocks of granite cubes arranged in regular layers.
 From the east you can see the ornament of the gable in the form of a circular and pointed blendes combination with a central, also round window opening.
-The main entrance to the temple is on the west side.
-Formerly there were three entry portals: the north one and two from the south, of which only one of the southern portals remained not wall-mounted.
+The main entrance to the church is on the west side.
+Formerly there were three other entry portals: the north one and two from the south, of which only one of the southern portals remained not wall-mounted.

 Website zp.pl, Żarczyn – tajemnicze szachownice.